 Understanding Corporations in New York

 A corporation is a separate legal entity owned by shareholders.
 New York recognizes two main types relevant to small businesses: C-Corporations (standard corporations subject to corporate income tax) and S-Corporations (which elect pass-through taxation with the IRS).
-Forming a corporation requires filing a Certificate of Incorporation with the Department of State.
+Forming a corporation requires filing a Certificate of Incorporation with the Department of State, which costs $125 as of early 2026, and adopting bylaws shortly thereafter.
+There is no publication requirement for corporations, which is one reason some founders choose the corporate form even for small businesses.

 Key Advantages of a Corporation